Automation

 # List all running apps with PIDs

-peekaboo list apps
+peekaboo app list --include-hidden --include-background

 # Find specific app

-peekaboo list apps | grep -i safari
+peekaboo app list --include-hidden --include-background | grep -i safari

 #Window Management